Willandra, Ryde: Description

 The original curtilage (30 acres including Small's three orchards on his farm) of the house has been severely reduced through subdivisions over time and the context has been dramatically altered.
 The house originally stood in a rural landscape and now is in a suburban setting adjacent to two major roads.
 The alignments of both Victoria Road, Willandra Street and Church Street have been recently altered to define the land parcel today.

 Willandra homestead formed part of an arrangement on the ridge at Ryde.
 The setting was laid out in accordance with English Arcadian landscape principles.
-The main section of the homestead building focused directly on Parramatta River with over looking the rural land in between.
+The main section of the homestead building focused directly on Parramatta River with overlooking the rural land in between.
 Ryde Village grew adjacent to Willandra by means of subdivision and land donations to the church.

 The setting has been modified by 20th century transport infrastructure and design values.
 Today Willandra is set on a much smaller site at the corner of a busy intersection (Devlin Street and Victoria Road), which has visually cut the connection between Willandra and the buildings that made Ryde Village.
 Surrounding developments have greatly decreased the grandeur of Willandra because of their scale and proximity.
 However, Willandra maintains some of its original notoriety by being quite elevated, exposed to a corner and maintaining axial views to Parramatta River.